St. John

 The elementary age child is captured by the image of the True Vine.
 “I am the vine, you are the branches, whoever remains in me, and I in him, will bear much fruit, because without me you can do nothing.”
 The proclamation responds to the deep need of these children to better know his or her relationship with God, family, friends, and the larger community.
 Moral parables offer a model for comparing their behavior with that of the Pharisee, the Tax Collector, or the Good Samaritan.
 The elementary children see the parts of the Mass—the Liturgy of the Word, the Preparation of the Gifts, the Eucharistic Prayer, and the Communion—as one unified prayer made of many smaller prayers.
 Children prepare for the celebration of First Communion (or Solemn Communion) through a series of communion meditations focusing on the relationship with Jesus.
 Preparation of personal missals filled with illustrations and prayers is also part of this preparation which helps to deepen their love and understanding of the Eucharist.

-Note: Parents who wish to bring a child forward to receive First Reconciliation and First Communion in second grade should be sure to enroll their child in Catechesis of the Good Shepherd as a first grader (if not before).
+Note: Parents who wish to bring a child forward to receive First Reconciliation and First Communion, should be sure to enroll their child in Catechesis of the Good Shepherd in the year prior (if not before).

 Level III Atrium for ages 9-12